kenthua/istio-sandbox/authorization-policy/README.md

     curl --header "Authorization: Bearer $TOKEN" "$INGRESS_HOST:$INGRESS_PORT/headers" -s -o /dev/null -w "%{http_code}\n"
     ```

+    > NOTE: The source principal configured is `"${PROJECT_ID}.svc.id.goog/ns/${GATEWAY_NAMESPACE}/sa/istio-ingressgateway"`, validate your service acccount is consistent with the template.

 - Deploy sleep pod to invoke a call to httpbin
     ```
     k apply -f ${ISTIO_HOME}/samples/sleep/sleep.yaml -n foo
     ```

-- The sleep pod is denied, the rule we previously applied allowed only the istio source principal from the ingress gateway (HTTP 403)
+- The sleep pod is technically denied, but we enabled dry-run so it still passes, but is logged.
+The rule we previously applied allowed only the istio source principal from the ingress gateway (HTTP 200)
     ```
     k exec "$(k get pod -l app=sleep -n foo -o jsonpath={.items..metadata.name})" -c sleep -n foo -- curl -H "Authorization: Bearer ${TOKEN}" "http://httpbin.foo:8000/headers" -sS -o /dev/null -w "%{http_code}\n"
     ```

     > NOTE: By default the jwt token is not forwarded, however the `RequestAuthentication` `jwtRules.forwardOriginalToken` can be set to `true` which would forward the jwt token to the workload.
 As a result you can authz with jwt rather than the k8s service account.
+Propagating token is not always ideal in all scenarios.
+In most cases, each service should request it's own JWT token.

+- Dry-run of the authorization policy is enabled via annotation `metadata.annotations.istio.io/dry-run=true`.
+The call passed, but notice the failure in the label.
+    ```
+    gcloud logging read --project ${PROJECT_ID} \
+        "logName="projects/${PROJECT_ID}/logs/server-accesslog-stackdriver" AND labels.destination_namespace="foo" AND labels.source_namespace="foo""
+    ```

+    ```
+    labels:
+      ...
+      dry_run_result: AuthzDenied
+      ...
+    ```

+- To enforce it, disable the dry-run annotation.
+(HTTP 403)
+    ```
+    sed -i "s/dry-run\": \"true\"/dry-run\": \"false\"/" ap-require-valid-token-app-istioauth-all-allow-ingress.yaml

+    k apply -f  ap-require-valid-token-app-istioauth-all-allow-ingress.yaml

+    k exec "$(k get pod -l app=sleep -n foo -o jsonpath={.items..metadata.name})" -c sleep -n foo -- curl -H "Authorization: Bearer ${TOKEN}" "http://httpbin.foo:8000/headers" -sS -o /dev/null -w "%{http_code}\n"
+    ```

 - Cleanup
     ```